 20 December 2013 – To be honest, Pindaya wasn’t initially on our itinerary.

-The town, located on the western side of Shan State in Myanmar is most known for a series of limestone caves which have become a pilgrimage site for Buddhists.
+The town, located on the western side of Shan State in Myanmar is mostly known for a series of limestone caves which have become a pilgrimage site for Buddhists.
 The caves have also become quite a tourist attraction, though not one we had planned on visiting.

 However, it was a place my dad (who we were fortunate to have travelling with us on this leg of our Myanmar trip) was keen to see, so we decided to make it a half day trip.